bystrogenomics/bystro/docs/batch_api.md

 Bystro uses [Beanstalkd](https://beanstalkd.github.io) for batch submissions, for both Perl and Python APIs.
 In this document we describe how this works, in the context of the Python API.

-Briefly, Beanstalkd is a simple pub-sub protocol that features persistent, and which has the performance of Redis.
+Briefly, Beanstalkd is a simple pub-sub protocol that features persistence and which has the performance of Redis.
 However, unlike Redis, it has useful features that make it approprirate for a job queue:

 - Exactly once delivery semantics: A message can be reserved by only a single beanstlakd client at a time.
 - TTR: If a message is reserved for too long, it will be released back for further reservation, to guard against workers that lose connectivity

-- Multiple tubes/channels.
-We can differentiate between "types" of jobs by the tube it's in.
+Like Redis, it features multiple tubes/channels, which we can use to differentiate between job categories/types.

 ## Submitting a job